What Is Acanthosis Nigricans?

 How Is Acanthosis Nigricans Treated?

-If your child is overweight, losing weight will help acanthosis nigricans fade.
-Talk to your doctor before putting your child on a diet.
+Losing weight will help acanthosis nigricans fade.
+If you’re concerned about your weight, talk to your doctor before going on a diet.

-To help kids feel better about how their skin looks, doctors may prescribe creams or lotions that can help lighten the skin.
-But acanthosis nigricans usually doesn’t need any treatment.
+Doctors may prescribe creams or lotions that can help lighten the skin.
+But most of the time, acanthosis nigricans doesn’t need treatment.

 What Else Should I Know?